BrianSpan/boggle/README.md

 ### Part of a portfolio of Python Projects developed by Brian Spangler.

-Demonstration of understanding of Python, data structures (list and dictionary),recursion, and Depth-First Search algorithm
+Demonstration of understanding of Python, data structures (list and dictionary), recursion, and Depth-First Search algorithm

 - Creates a random 4x4 Boggle board (grid)
 - Trim a list of words down to only those whose letters are in the grid